 This technique can be used to improve your existing posts.
 If you are getting very few visitors, try changing your title and first line.

 Another tip.
-Your title will be automatically set as H1 (heading 1), but if your platform allows, make your first line H2 (heading 2) and any paragraph titles H3 (heading 3) as this helps your SEO with Google and Bing.
+Your title will be automatically set as H1 (heading 1), but if your platform allows, make your first line or subtitle H2 (heading 2) and any paragraph titles H3 (heading 3) as this helps your SEO ranking with Google and Bing.

 Light, Bright and Minimal